Vantiq/vantiq-extension-sources/jmsSource/README.md

 ### Select Statements <a name="select" id="select"></a>

 In order to read messages from a queue, (**NOT** a queueListener), a VAIL SELECT statement must be used.
 The SELECT statement must have two query parameters: `operation` and `queue`.
+A third optional parameter, `timeout`, can be specified as well.
 Currently there is only one `operation` that is supported, which is the "read" `operation`.
 In the future, there may be different SELECT Operations.
 The `queue` parameter is the name of the queue from which to read.
-The following is an example of a Procedure created in VANTIQ Modelo querying against a JMS Source:
+The `timeout` parameter can be used to force the queue message consumer to wait up to `timeout` milliseconds for a queue message to arrive.
+The `timeout` parameter must be a **non-negative integer**.
+If the `timeout` value is set to 0, this will make the queue message consumer wait *indefinitely* for a queue message to arrive.
+The following two examples demonstrate a Procedure created in VANTIQ Modelo querying against a JMS Source, (with and without `timeout`):

 ```
 PROCEDURE readMessageFromQueue()